Stock events for PepsiCo, Inc. (PEP)

 PEP’s Geographic footprint

-PepsiCo's products are available in over 200 countries and territories worldwide, including the United States, Mexico, Russia, Canada, China, United Kingdom, South Africa, and Brazil.
-The company operates through seven main divisions: PepsiCo Beverages North America, Frito-Lay North America, Quaker Foods North America, Latin America, Europe, Africa, Middle East and South Asia (AMESA), and Asia–Pacific, Australia, New Zealand and China (APAC).
+PepsiCo operates in over 200 countries and territories worldwide.
+Its global operations are structured into seven main divisions: PepsiCo Beverages North America (PBNA), Frito-Lay North America (FLNA), Quaker Foods North America (QFNA), Latin America, Europe, Africa, Middle East and South Asia (AMESA), and Asia–Pacific, Australia, New Zealand and China (APAC).
+Key regions include the United States, Mexico, Russia, Canada, China, the United Kingdom, South Africa, and Brazil.

 PEP Corporate Image Assessment